hapax/hapax.github.io/assets/exponential.md

 $$

-In the rest of this post, we will explore a few of its remarkable properties and applications using an elementary approach.
+In the rest of this post, we will explore a few of its remarkable properties and applications, from an elementary, pre-calculus viewpoint.

 #### A very large polynomial